openziti/ziti-doc/docusaurus/docs/learn/quickstarts/services/ztha.md

 5. Create a service to associate the two configs created previously into a service.
 6. Create a service-policy to authorize "HTTP Clients" to "dial" the service representing the HTTP server.
 7. Create a service-policy to authorize the "HTTP Server" to "bind" the service representing the HTTP server.
-8. Start the server-side tunneller (unless using the docker-compose quickstart) with the HTTP server identity, providing access to the
+8. Start the server-side tunneler (unless using the docker-compose quickstart) with the HTTP server identity, providing access to the
    HTTP server.
-9. Start the client-side tunneller using the HTTP client identity.
+9. Start the client-side tunneler using the HTTP client identity.
 10. Access the HTTP server securely over the OpenZiti zero trust overlay

 We can do all these steps using the OpenZiti CLI tool: `ziti`.
 We can also accomplish this using the OpenZiti Admin Console.
 We'll